Plan Your Visit

 Absolutely!
 The four legged member of the family is very welcome – we just ask that you use the biodegradable poo bag provided and keep dogs on short leads at all times.

-While at CATIs CAT’s free information service available?
+While at CATWhen is CAT’s information service open?

-For the time being the information desk is due to open on Tuesday, Wednesday, Friday and Saturday each week.
-There may be occasional days when this pattern changes.
+For the time being the information desk is open on Tuesday, Wednesday, Friday and Saturday each week, although there may be occasional days when this changes.

 Yes as part of our seasonal visitor programme which you can find here.